Grassmann Algebra

 Lemma.
 If P_0,\ldots,P_k are dependent then there exists i and a_j\in\mathbf{R}, j\not=i, with P_i = \sum_{j\not=i} a_jP_j.

 Exercise.
-Show if P_0\cdots P_nR = 0 and P_0\cdots P_n\not=0 then R = \sum_0^n (P_0\cdots R\cdots P_n/P_0\cdots P_n)P_i where P_i is replaced by R in the coefficents of the sum.
+Show if P_0\cdots P_nR = 0 and P_0\cdots P_n\not=0 then P = \sum_0^n (P_0\cdots P_{i-1} P P_{i + 1}\cdots P_n/P_0\cdots P_n)P_i.

 The smallest convex set containing P_0,\ldots,P_n is \{\sum_i t_i P_i\mid t_i\ge0,\sum_i t_i = 1\}.
-The above exercise show R belongs to the convex hull of the points if and only if all coefficients in the sum are non-negative.
+The above exercise show P belongs to the convex hull of the points if and only if all coefficients in the sum are non-negative.